-The enactment of SB 915 would permit cities to effectively prohibit AV commercial operations.
-Any reasonable permit programs that are created will likely impose inconsistent requirements.
+Moreover, any reasonable permit programs that are created will likely impose inconsistent requirements.
 At best, SB 915 threatens to create a small patchwork of local ordinances that blocks mobility options for all Californians.
 Those who stand to benefit the most from expanded AV services-including residents with disabilities, the elderly, those living in food and transit deserts, small businesses, farmers, and manufacturers needing to move goods-will not see the technology's benefits if their local government enacts an ordinance that effectively bars AVs from operating in that jurisdiction, either because it is inconsistent with neighboring jurisdictions or unnecessarily restrictive.
 Additionally, with a patchwork of local ordinances, companies approved to operate in California would be further discouraged from investing the considerable time and resources needed to comply with potentially inconsistent requirements.

 Impeding AV operations would have a disproportionately negative effect on California residents with mobility challenges.
-The U.S. Department of Transportation estimates that some 25.5 million Americans have travel-limiting disabilities, with another study finding that roughly 560,000 people with disabilities never leave their homes due to transportation difficulties.
-Often these difficulties stem from a lack of accessible or convenient public transportation or an inability to operate their own vehicle, as is the case for the over 7.8 million Americans reported to have a visual disability.
-The lack of transportation access can translate to having trouble getting and keeping a job-only 17.5% of people with disabilities are employed, compared to 65% of people without a disability.
-Fortunately, AVs are well positioned to expand access to the world for millions of Americans with mobility challenges, including residents across California.
-AVs, operating on their own or as part of existing paratransit programs, will allow individuals with disabilities to access resources and jobs with greater ease, reaping economic and social
+The U.S. Department of Transportation estimates that some 25.5 million Americans have travel-limiting disabilities,1 with another study finding that roughly 560,000 people with disabilities never leave their homes due to transportation difficulties.^{2[2]} Often these difficulties stem from a lack of accessible or convenient public transportation or an inability to operate their own vehicle, as is the case for the over 7.8 million Americans reported to have a visual disability.^{3[3]} The lack of transportation access can translate to having trouble getting and keeping a job-only 17.5% of people with disabilities are employed, compared to 65% of people without a disability.^{4[4]} Fortunately, AVs are well positioned to expand access to the world for millions of Americans with mobility challenges, including residents across California.
+AVs, operating on their own or as part of existing paratransit programs, will allow individuals with disabilities to access resources and jobs with greater ease, reaping economic and social benefits that were previously hard to achieve.
+However, cross-jurisdiction operation is foundational to AVs being able to provide such benefits.